moiezg/Trello/README.md

-Description : This is a menu driven Trello application in written in C++.
+**Description** : This is a menu driven in-memory Trello application in written in C++.

-It provides feature to
-a. create user
-b. create board
-c. create lists
-d. create cards
-e. generates details of all entities in json format.

 It is an in memory application but can be extended to use database of your choice.

+It provides features to

+a.
+Create users / boards / lists / cards

+b.
+Assign / Unassign card to user

+c.
+Move cards across the board.

+d.
+Generates details of users / board(s) / list(s) / card(s) in json format

-How to run?
+**How to run?**

 1. Clone this repositiory

-2. Open Trello.sln in visual studio editor
+2. Open Trello.sln in visual studio

-3. Build &Run the project or run the generated exe file
+3. Build & Run the project (from visual studio menu ) or run the generated exe file

+**Note:**

-Feel free to clone and raise Pull request to make any changes.
+Feel free to clone and raise Pull request to make any changes/resolve bugs found.